AnyBody/anybody-tutorial/MuscleRecruitment/lesson3.rst

 steps when the Quadratic algorithm cannot handle the case within its bounds.
 We are going to return to this algorithm, the MinMax algorithm, in more detail later in this tutorial.
-For now, it suffices to say that the solution of the MinMax algorithm and the Qudratic algorithm with upper bounds is the same at the single point where the organism is exactly 100% loaded.
+For now, it suffices to say that the solution of the MinMax algorithm and the Quadratic algorithm with upper bounds is the same at the single point where the organism is exactly 100% loaded.
 The points where the shift between the algorithms take place are clearly identifiable as the points where the envelope of